Neutering your pet

 - Females are spayed – this means the womb and the ovaries are removed.

-- Males are castrated – this means the testicles are removed.
+- Males are castrated or sniped – this means the testicles are removed.

 - Operations are carried out under general anaesthetic and animals usually recover quickly.